 Marguerite Kearns is an award-winning journalist and teacher, whose award-winning writing has contributed to a support base for her upcoming memoir and family history about the activism of her grandparents in the suffrage and peace movements and how their example influenced four generations in her family.

-She is the granddaughter of women’s rights activists Edna B. Kearns and Wilmer R. Kearns who grew up in the Philadelphia area learning about her family history, and Marguerite was a New York State resident for twenty years.
+Marguerite is the granddaughter of women’s rights activists Edna B. Kearns and Wilmer R. Kearns.
+She grew up in the Philadelphia area learning about her family history, and was a New York State resident for twenty years.
 She lives in Northern New Mexico.

-Marguerite is best known for her advocacy of the Spirit of 1776 suffrage wagon used for organizing by her grandmother, Edna Kearns, that is now in the collection of the New York State Museum in Albany, NY.
+Marguerite Kearns is well known for her advocacy of the Spirit of 1776 suffrage wagon used for organizing by her grandmother, Edna Kearns, that is now in the collection of the New York State Museum in Albany, NY.
 The wagon will be on permanent exhibit after the state museum’s renovation is completed.
 The wagon was exhibited at the state museum in 2010, 2012, 2017-2018, and 2020.
-Image: Courtesy- NYS Museum.
+Image: Courtesy, NYS Museum.